Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

 19. Spicy Foods

 Spicy foods can help endorphins to be released in the brain.
 The capsaicin in chili peppers makes them spicy.
 Other spicy foods have the same effect as hot chili peppers.
-Even hot sauce can be used on food an endorphin releaser.
+Even eating hot sauce can release endorphins.

 A study published in the Journal of Affective Disorders shows that people who eat tomatoes two to six times a week are 46 percent less likely to suffer from depression than people who don't eat tomatoes at all.